Help Center / Troubleshooting

 If some of your lights don’t work:

 • Do the DMX addresses and modes match?
-The first step should be to ensure the DMX addresses assigned to your fixtures match the DMX addresses in Lightkey.
-If your fixtures have multiple operation modes, make sure the modes match as well.
+The first step should be to ensure the DMX addresses assigned to your fixtures match the addresses in Lightkey.
+If your fixtures have multiple operation modes, the mode must match as well.

 • Is Lightkey sending DMX to the fixtures?
 Choose Window > DMX Monitor (or DMX Output) from the menu bar to see Lightkey’s DMX output.
 The channels where your fixtures are patched should have non-zero values.
 If all channel values are zero you should verify the following: